 - To understand the meaning of a policy status

-During a policy's lifecycle, its status (displayed in the gold bar above the logo in the policy) will be reflected from one of six possible options.
+During a policy's lifecycle, its status (displayed in the gold bar above the logo in the policy) will be reflected from one of seven possible options.

 When a policy is either being developed as a brand new policy or undergoing a review, the status will be either a Draft or Pending status.